mrkvon/developing-distributed-app/group-community.md

 1. Make a public group
     1. See if we can authorize the group members to access a resource
 1. Make the group private - self-referencing (The group can be viewed by members of itself)
-    1. See if we can see other members
+    1. See if we can see other members of a group
     1. See if we can authorize the group members to access a resource

 Because ideally, the group members are visible only to each other, and can share their hosting offers only with each other.